symbol-systems/iq/README.md

 ### Reasoning Tasks

 - **State-Based Reasoning:** Utilizes Finite State Machines for structured decision-making.
-- **Semantic Inferencing:** Extracts insights from stored knowledge representations.
+- **Semantic Inferencing:** Extracts insights from facts graphs, linked data and RDF knowledge stores.
-- **Language Inferencing (LLM):** Employs Large Language Models for advanced pattern recognition.
+- **Language Inferencing:** Employs Large Language Models for natural language fluency.

 ### Behavioral Capabilities

-- **Stateful Side-Effects:** Facilitates learning through real-time feedback mechanisms.
+- **Stateful Side-Effects:** Managed workflows that facilitate actions using built-in tools and APIs.
-- **Scripting:** Enhances adaptability through predefined action sequences.
+- **Scripting:** Enhances adaptability through scripts that can be written by you or your agents.
 - **API Calling:** Integrates external APIs for dynamic information retrieval.
 - **Semantic Research and Curation:** Actively retrieves and curates information leveraging semantic understanding.